-There were ten formal and one informal complaints received for the reporting period.
+There were four formal complaints received for the reporting period

-A total of ten matters were administered by Massage & Myotherapy Australia involving qualified and unqualified therapists across Australia.
+A total of four matters were administered by Massage & Myotherapy Australia involving qualified and unqualified therapists across Australia.
 Massage & Myotherapy Australia administered, referred and/or assisted police, health jurisdictions and public prosecution with information, guidelines, and standards for practice in the resolution of some of these matters.